bansal6498/.NET-Angular-Interview-Questions/Dot Net/Async Programming.md

 2. The `await` Keyword:
     -   The `await` keyword is used inside an async method to indicate where the asynchronous operation should be awaited.
 It tells the compiler to pause execution of the method until the awaited `Task` completes.
     -   The await operator doesn't block the current thread; it just schedules the continuation of the method after the asynchronous operation completes.

+**🔑 Interview-Ready Answer**

+“Asynchronous programming in C# allows long-running tasks to execute without blocking the main thread.
+It’s implemented using the async and await keywords, where the program awaits a task asynchronously while freeing up the thread to handle other work.
+This improves responsiveness in UI applications and scalability in web applications.
+For example, instead of blocking a thread while waiting for a database query, an async call releases the thread back to the pool, allowing more requests to be handled.
+Async is best suited for I/O-bound operations like API calls, DB queries, and file access, while CPU-bound tasks are better handled with multithreading or parallel processing.”
 #### What is the difference between async and await in C#?
 **Answer:**
 -   async is a modifier applied to methods, indicating that the method will perform asynchronous operations and return a Task or Task<T>.